 Modern Eon formed in 1979 and released a handful of singles before cutting their lone full length, 1981′s Fiction Tales.
 The band appeared on John Peel’s radio program, but misfortune soon fell upon them as their drummer, Cliff Hewitt, injured his wrist.
 The band did a quick tour with Cliff’s tracks pre-programmed on primitive drum machines, but the band failed to record their sophomore effort, a shame, especially as they were rumored to have demoed new material.
 After Modern Eon’s demise, sax/guitarist Tim Lever would join up with Dead Or Alive, who made the charts with their more new wave-styled sound.

 Note that this particular CD contains all of their 7” releases and extra tracks.
-I do believe it’s a bootleg, but thanks to Jeff for the donation!
+I do believe it’s a bootleg, but the quality is absolutely impeccable!
+Thanks to Jeff for the donation!

 Today’s post features Belgian minimal wave band Autumn’s original 1982 cassette, Experiments With Environments.
 I’m unable to dig up a ton of information about the band, but the primarily two-piece outfit released countless underground cassette tapes documenting their pioneering and experimental synth work for five years throughout the early 1980s, many of which have only seen the light of day due to recent CD-r releases via collective label Micrart.
 Just before retiring the name to persue other projects, Autumn would record their own soundtrack to Fritz Lang’s silent classic Metropolis, which was occasionally performed alongside screening’s of the film before an ‘official’ score was made available.